Mullapudinaveena/fullStackApplication/README.md

 ## React + Java Spring Boot + AWS S3

-Upload and download image to AWS S3 using a webpage created using ReactJS + Java Spring Boot
+Upload and download image to AWS S3 using a web application created using ReactJS + Java Spring Boot

 overview of the application